-In addition to Dr. McLaughlin’s national recognition, he has organized an international consultative link with neurosurgeons in Russia.
-With collaboration from the World Federation of Neurological Surgeons, he initiated the first ever Russian-American Spine Symposium held in St. Petersburg, Russia in May 2000.
-Dr. McLaughlin’s efforts in Russia were highlighted in PARADE Magazine.
+He has organized an international consultative link with Russian neurosurgeons with collaboration from the World Federation of Neurological Surgeons.
+He initiated the first ever Russian-American Spine Symposium in May 2000, in St. Petersburg, Russia.
+(Link to Parade magazine image)

 Request an Appointment